RedouaneAjgagal/expense-tracker/README.md

 Users should be able to:

-- Add a new expense
+- Add a new expense based on the year
 - Filter expenses by the year
 - Get a chart info of each month expense